Need to know

 - Become a CHOICE member to read our full reviews and test results for printers

 With so many models, features and costs to consider, buying a printer can be confusing.
-Plus, it's not as if you can try before you buy instore – if only you could rock up and print your holiday photos or kids' homework for a test run!
+Plus, it's not like you can try before you buy instore – if only you could rock up and print your holiday photos or kids' homework for a test run!

-That's why we've been testing printers for years – so you know what you're getting before you buy.
+That's why CHOICE has been testing printers for years – so you know what you're getting before you buy.

-Our lab experts reviewed 43 popular models, assessing key factors including print quality, speed, scanning and copying, yearly ink and toner costs, power consumption and ease of use.
+Our lab experts reviewed 50 models, assessing key factors including print quality, speed, scanning and copying, yearly ink and toner costs, power consumption and ease of use.

 Fresh prints: We test a range standard and multifunction printers.